 Erase Tax Debt and IRS Liens

-If you are currently overwhelmed by tax debts and IRS liens or fines, you can either make a payment agreement with the Georgia Department of Revenue or file for bankruptcy.
-There’s no point ignoring the problem because, with the inevitable interest, fees, and penalties, the nickels and dimes will add up over time and compound the severity of the situation.
+If you are currently overwhelmed by tax debts and IRS liens or fines, you have two options.
+You can either make a payment agreement with the Georgia Department of Revenue or file for bankruptcy.
+There’s no point in ignoring the problem because, with the inevitable interest, fees, and penalties, the nickels and dimes will add up over time and simply exacerbate the severity of the situation.

-Your situation is unique and the best plan of action will depend on numerous factors that a good GA bankruptcy attorney will be able to evaluate.
-The team of bankruptcy attorneys at the Law Offices of Stanley J. Kakol have substantial experience dealing with bankruptcy tax-debt relief and can help develop a bankruptcy plan that will ultimately erase tax debt and get rid of IRS liens and related fines.
+Every situation is unique and the best plan of action will depend on numerous factors that a good GA bankruptcy attorney will be able to assess.
+My team of bankruptcy attorneys at the Law Offices of Stanley J. Kakol has substantial experience dealing with bankruptcy tax-debt relief and can help develop a bankruptcy plan for you that will ultimately erase tax debt and get rid of IRS liens and related fines.

-There are rules and it isn’t a simple matter, but our team knows which tax debts can be discharged and the process required to discharge them.
-We have helped many people file for bankruptcy and get rid of tax debts that amounted to more than $704,000.
+However, you do need to know that there are rules and it isn’t a simple matter, but my team knows which tax debts can be discharged and the process required to discharge them.
+Kakol Bankruptcy has helped many people file for bankruptcy and get rid of tax debts that have amounted to more than $704,000.

 Dischargeable Tax Debts and IRS Liens

 You might have heard people say that filing bankruptcy won’t erase a tax debt in Georgia.
 Indeed, many tax debts cannot be eradicated in bankruptcy.
 But there are ways of wiping out tax debts if all these conditions are met:

 - The tax debt is for income tax.
 You cannot discharge fraud penalties or payroll taxes in bankruptcy.